 Section 1.1 Principal Office.
 The principal office of Electric Reliability Council of Texas, Inc., a Texas non-stock, non-profit corporation (“ERCOT”), shall be located at such place in Texas as the ERCOT Board of Directors (the “Board”) may determine.
 Additional offices may be established and maintained at such place or places as the Board may from time to time designate.

 Section 1.2 Registered Office and Registered Agent.
 ERCOT will maintain a registered office and a registered agent in Texas.
-The Board may change the registered office and the registered agent as permitted in , including the Texas Non-Profit Corporation Act .
+The Board may change the registered office and the registered agent as permitted by, including the Texas Business Organizations Code, including the Texas Non-Profit Corporation Law .

 ARTICLE 2